yatripatel2003/server2/README.md

 4. **API Endpoints**:
    - **POST /schedule-email**: Allows users to schedule a new email, either for a one-time delivery or recurring delivery based on the provided details.
-   - **GET /scheduled-emails**: Retrieves a list of all scheduled emails.
+   - **GET /scheduled emails**: Retrieves a list of all scheduled emails.
    - **GET /scheduled-emails/{id}**: Retrieves details of a specific scheduled email using its ID.
    - **DELETE /scheduled-emails/{id}**: Cancels a scheduled email by its ID.